 Where the practitioner still has concerns that the individual may be vulnerable to radicalisation, follow safeguarding procedures and contact Children's Advice and Duty Service or Adult Social Services.
-Following this the Prevent referral form is to be completed and sent to preventreferrals@norfolk.pnn.police.uk.
-An initial assessment of the referral will be carried out prior to any further information gathering on the individual.
+Additional guidance is available on the Norfolk Office of Police and Crime Commissioners Prevent webpages including access to the Prevent referral form.